Closing Loopholes: Guide to Regulatory Changes and Compliance in 2024

 The Act proposes significant protections for independent contractors in the road transport sector in Australia, encompassing areas such as:

-These protections are important for ensuring fair and safe working conditions in the road transport industry.
+These protections ensure fair and safe working conditions in the road transport industry.
 They also include provisions for:

 Changes to casual employment provisions